-"You get a great sense of accomplishment when you can see the results of your work, which in my case is air cleaning products," says Dawn Rogers, a senior designer.
-"I've worked as a drafter, designer, CAD administrator and drafting supervisor, all of which have been enjoyable.
+"You get a great sense of accomplishment when you can see the results of your work, which, in my case, is air cleaning products," said Dawn Rogers, a senior designer.
+"I've worked as a drafter, designer, CAD [computer-aided design] administrator and drafting supervisor, all of which have been enjoyable.
 I can't imagine any better career for myself."

-"WomenVenture's five-week preapprentice construction training program provides a safe, nonthreatening environment," says Rita Rodriguez, who manages the organization's Jobs in the Trades program in St. Paul.
+"WomenVenture's five-week, pre-apprentice construction training program provides a safe, nonthreatening environment," said Rita Rodriguez, who manages the organization's Jobs in the Trades program in St. Paul, Minnesota.
 "Women are more likely to ask questions about tools and clarification of terminology when surrounded by other women."

 Many technical colleges offer training for nontraditional careers.
 Some people bypass technical college and start with an apprenticeship, which offers a chance to earn while you learn.